-- a) Designating Neighbourhood Area and Forum - b) Carrying out Pre-Submission Consultation & Publicity - c) Accepting the Plan Submission to the LPA - d) To carry out a check of Legal Requirements - e) To submit the Plan to the Examiner - f) To carry out the Publication of Examiners Report - g) To carry out the Council's consideration of Examiner's Report - a.
+- a) Designating Neighbourhood Area and Forum - b) Carrying out Pre-Submission Consultation & Publicity - c) Accepting the Plan Submission to the LPA - d) To carry out a check of Legal Requirements - e) To submit the Plan to the Examiner

+- g) To carry out the Council's consideration of Examiner's Report - a.
 If satisfied that the plan meets Basic Conditions publish a Decision Statement to proceed to Referendum - b.
 If not satisfied that the plan meets the Basic Conditions, plan is refused and decision is publicised. - h) Confirm that the Neighbourhood Plan is formally made and forms part of the South Staffordshire Development Plan, should the majority of those voting in the Neighbourhood Plan referendum be in favour. - 2.15 Corporate Director of Place and Communities to agree Strategic Masterplans in consultation with the Chairman of Planning Committee and the Cabinet Member for Business Enterprise and Community Infrastructure.